 Post Planting Care of Your Horseradish Plants . . .
 Fast . . .
 Easy . . .
 Simple

-Horseradish plants can be planted almost anywhere in your garden and in any zone except for zone 13
+Horseradish plants roots for sale can be planted almost anywhere in your garden and in any zone except for

-(dessert).
+zone 13 (dessert).
 Horseradish plants can be planted in either raised beds or directly to your soil.
-Or for a more
+Or for a

-decorative idea plant them in a half whiskey barrel.
-However, there are some important considerations such
+more decorative idea plant them in a half whiskey barrel.
+However, there are some important

 Horseradish plants prefer full sun around 6 - 8 hours a day.
 Horseradish will adjust to partial shade.